coloringchaos/object-spring-17/syllabus.md

 ## Course Content
-The instructor of this class reserves the right to show a broad range of course materials, some of which assume the audience to be adult in age and demeanor. should a student feel offended by something they have seen or heard, it would appreciated, but not required, to stay to be part of the dialogue to offer your perspective. however if the student feels that they cannot stay, they are welcome to leave the classroom as discretely as possible.
+The instructor of this class reserves the right to show a broad range of course materials, some of which assume the audience to be adult in age and demeanor.
+Should a student feel offended by something they have seen or heard, it would appreciated, but not required, to stay to be part of the dialogue to offer your perspective.
+However if the student feels that they cannot stay, they are welcome to leave the classroom as discretely as possible.